OCFL/ocfl-java/README.md

 * **prettyPrintJson**: Enables pretty print JSON in newly written inventory files.
 By default, pretty printing is disabled to reduce inventory file size.
 * **contentPathConstraintProcessor**: Configures what file name constraints are enforced on OCFL content paths.
 By default, there are no special constraints applied.
-Used `DefaultContentPathConstraints` for a selection of preconfigured defaults.
+Used `ContentPathConstraints` for a selection of preconfigured defaults.
 You may want to apply constraints if you are concerned about portability between filesystems.
 For example, disallowing `:` and `\` characters.
 * **pathSanitizer**: `PathSanitizer` implementations are used to map logical paths to safe content paths.
 By default, no